louisklinogo/Project-Manager/tasks.md

 9. It provides sophisticated dependency management with validation and resolution
 10. It supports hierarchical task structures with main tasks and subtasks
 11. It uses detailed, structured prompts with clear guidelines and expected output formats
+12. It includes real-world demonstration scripts that validate functionality with practical usage scenarios
+13. It follows a comprehensive testing strategy that includes unit tests, integration tests, and real API demonstrations

 ## Implementation Details